sritharans/aehive/README.md

 Store the scraped CSV data from the Milestone 1 activity into Hive

 ## Instructions
-Please follow the instructions provided in `sources\Instructions`.
+Please follow the instructions provided in `sources\Instructions.txt`.

 ### Authors